To be eligible to apply and be selected as a Governor's Scholar, a student must:

 After completion of their own Governor’s Scholars application, students must be selected and sent by their school districts or private schools to be considered for the statewide selection process.
 If selected, scholars attend the program free of charge, needing only “pocket” money for personal and incidental expenses.

-The 2018 program will be held on the campuses of Morehead State University in Morehead, Murray State University in Murray, and Northern Kentucky University in Highland Heights.
+The 2019 program will be held on the campuses of Bellarmine University in Louisville, Centre College in Danville, and Morehead State University in Morehead.
 Governor's Scholars are selected from across Kentucky and represent the diversity of the Commonwealth.

 There are no grades or credits.
 The program is singularly free from competition, creating an environment that is conducive to building a community of friends and colleagues.